rsm-gh/akbl/README.md

 ### What's the function of the tempo button / clock icon / right-top corner button?

 That button manages the speed of the theme in the following cases:
-  * When the section of a theme (keyboard-left, keyboard-right, etc..) has multiple zones.
+  * When the section of a theme (keyboard-left, keyboard-right, etc...) has multiple zones.
   * When some zone has the morph (gradient) mode.
   * When some zone has the blink mode.